-The system runs on a single clock.
+The system runs on a single clock, generating $\phi 1$ and $\phi 2$ internally.
 When the clock is high, the internal buses transfer data: when the clock is low, the ALU is performing its operation.
 Microcode bits enter the Datachip the phase before that code is to be executed.
 Therefore, the bus transfer code enters the Datachip when the clock is low, and the ALU code enters when the clock is high.
-Figure 1 shows a possible OM system.
+Figure 1 sketches a possible OM system.
+For a more detailed description of system configurations, see reference 1.